Amelia-Lopez/gradle-jmh-scala/README.md

 }
 ```

-With this setup, Scala benchmarks should be placed in the `src/jmh/scala` directory.
+With this setup, Scala benchmarks would be placed in the `src/jmh/scala` directory.

 ## Coding in IntelliJ

-My hope was to be able to easily run the JMH benchmarks from within IntelliJ,
-but unfortunately the only JMH plugin for IntelliJ exclusively supports Java.
-You can still do so by running the `jmh` Gradle task from within IntelliJ,
-but at that point, it doesn't really buy you anything over running it from the command line.

 In addition to adding the `idea` plugin to the Gradle build,
-you also have to tell IntelliJ to treat the Scala directory like test code in order to find all of the JMH dependencies.
+you also have to tell IntelliJ to treat the JMH Scala directory like test code in order to find all of the JMH dependencies.
-Also, when I tried running `./gradlew idea` and opening the generated IntelliJ project,
+Also, when I tried running `./gradlew idea` and opened the generated IntelliJ project,
 I saw some odd behavior.
-I found it easier to avoid the Gradle-generated IntelliJ project and to let IntelliJ import the Gradle project itself.
+I found it easier to avoid the Gradle-generated IntelliJ project and to let IntelliJ import the Gradle project instead.

 ```groovy
 plugins {